Shalaby00/final_project/README.md

 ## Procedural Abstraction

 This is an example of procedural abstraction.
 This function hosts numerous algorithms, revolving around sequencing and selection.
 This function takes two arguments (i.e. , the two player objects), allowing me to manipulate the data belonging to each of these objects.
 This function contains conditional statements that form the building blocks of my selection-oriented algorithms.
 For example, the ability of a player to take a shot is dependent on the difference in altitude between them and their foe, hence I use boolean expressions and an else-if sequence to determine if a shot is possible.
-Moreover, the likelyhood of landing a shot is dependent on wether hard mode is engaged.
+Moreover, the likelyhood of landing a shot is dependent on whether hard mode is engaged.
 In order to do this I use a global variable to represent whether hard mode is engaged or not.
 Then I use some conditional statements to alter the likelyhood of making a shot based on the game mode.

 ```
 def guns_on(player, player2):